psi4/psi4archive/doc/sphinxman/source/psimrcc.rst

    }
    energy('psimrcc')

+Note that the oxygen molecule has 16 electrons (including core), while the ``docc`` array contains only 7 doubly-occupied orbitals (or 14 electrons).
+Hence, two more electrons are available to place into the active space (given by ``active``), which consists of 2 orbitals.
+Thus there are two active electrons in two orbitals.
+In this particular example, we are using standard ROHF orbitals for the Mk-MRCCSD procedure, rather than TCSCF orbitals.
+Nevertheless, with the present code, these orbitals must be provided through the MCSCF module, as specified in the
+``set mcscf`` section above.

 Orbital ordering and selection of the model space
 _________________________________________________

 The reference determinants :math:`\Phi_\mu` are specified in PSIMRCC via occupational numbers.
 PSIMRCC requires that four arrays be specified for this purpose.

 - Frozen doubly occupied orbitals (|psimrcc__frozen_docc|) are doubly occupied in each reference determinant and are not correlated in the MRCC procedure.
 - Doubly occupied orbitals (|psimrcc__restricted_docc|) are doubly occupied in each reference determinant and are correlated in the MRCC procedure.